GitLeeRepo/RestApiNotes/RestApiNotes.md

 # Example End Points

 ```
-GET    https://api.example.com/users - for all users or a limitted number of users
+GET    https://api.example.com/users - for all users or a limited number of users
 GET    https://api.example.com/user/1 - return the specific user by identifier (1 in this case)

 POST   https://api.example.com/users - to add new user to the server